Distributionally Robust Optimization with Moment Ambiguity Sets: The Moment-SOS relaxation method

 \subsection{An algorithm for solving the DROM}

-Based on the above discussions, we now give the algorithm for solving the optimization problem \reff{eq:SOS:inirel} and its dual \reff{eq:SOS:dual}, as well as the DROM (\ref{md:polyDRPO}). \begin{alg} For given $f, h, \mc{M}, S, Y$, do the following:
+Based on the above discussions, we now give the algorithm for solving the optimization problem \reff{eq:SOS:inirel} and its dual \reff{eq:SOS:dual}, as well as the DROM (\ref{md:polyDRPO}). \begin{alg} For given $f, h, \mc{M}, S, X, Y$ and the defining polynomial tuples $g$ and $c$, do the following:

 \begin{itemize}